abdulhamid-a-i/CPAN-212-Assignment-1/README.md

 and returns work orders that match provided filters and paginates using page and limit filters.

 #### POST:
+Creates a new a new work order.
+Work order is validated and a 201 response is returned on success.
+If there is a validation error a 400 response is sent along with a structured error response.

 ### /api/workorders/:id Endpoint: